sibirica/PySPIDER/README.md

-# PySPIDER: sparse regression with automated symbolic logic for equivariant modeling of continuous and discrete data
+# PySPIDER: a Python implementation of the SPIDER framework for data-driven equivariant modeling of continuous and discrete systems

 ## Dependencies:
 Python 3.12+